jasonbot/weblog/content/weblog/on-electron.md

 Having spent the last 6 months working on [an Electron app full-time](https://www.notion.com/desktop), my Stockholm Syndrome has kicked in and I've come around to it.

 It's easy to disparagingly refer to an Electron app as bloated, or a crappy wrapper around a web app.
-This is easy, reductive thinking that travels well in short-form media like TikTok and Elon Musk's _𝕏: The Everything App_.
+This is lazy, reductive thinking that travels well in short-form media like TikTok and Elon Musk's _𝕏: The Everything App_.

 > I'm going to say this in so many words over an over in here: do you hate Electron out of
 >